 - Research local laws concerning dogs, breeds, vaccinations, etc.

 - Research local parks that allow dogs.
-You should find a place where your dog will be free to run and play without a leash.
+Whether you've decided to move to the countryside or the big city, you should find a place where your dog will be free to run and play without a leash.
 Inform yourself if the grass areas are sprayed against fleas and ticks, as it's important to keep your dog safe.

 - When you're already settled in your new home, do everything you can to maintain your dog's same routine as before.
 At least at the very beginning after your move.